-Grow wormwood or sweet Annie plant in a sunny location that’s located in well-drained soil.
-This plant does not like being overly wet.
+Grow wormwood or sweet Annie plant in a sunny location and well-drained soil.
+This plant doesn’t like being overly wet.
 Wormwood is generally planted in spring.
 If starting plants from seeds, sow the small seeds in flats and set the seedlings out in the garden well after the last frost in spring.

 Wormwood plants are not typically affected by many disease problems, other than root rot from overly wet soil.
 Their scented foliage also deters many garden pests.

 Sweet Annie is typically grown in the garden for its feathery, sweet-smelling foliage and yellow blooms, which are often used in floral decorations and wreaths.
 Although this variety is considered an annual, sweet Annie generally reseeds itself readily in the garden and in some cases, can become a nuisance.
 The feathery, fern-like foliage appears in spring and blooms in late summer.
 As sweet Annie takes up space in the garden, growing to about 2 feet tall, allow plenty of room for it in the garden.